Interested in offering a Program?

 WILL, the Mimbres Region Arts Council and the WNMU Expressive Arts Department continue with their successful Artist Lecture Series.

 Get to know some of America's finest artists - learn about an artist's motivations, techniques and history while being genuinely entertained.
 The series offers a range of accomplished individuals.
 Light refreshments will be served.

-Location: Presentations held in WNMU Parotti Hall
+Location: WNMU Parotti Hall

 FREE and Open to the Public [ Get a printable map PDF ]